sadiqshittu/sadiqshittu.github.io/_pages/about.md

 ---
 Bio
 ======
-I am a doctoral student in the [USER Lab](https://userlab.utk.edu/) at the University of Tennessee, advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti).
-My research sits at the intersection of human-centered security and privacy.

-[Murphy’s first Law of Cryptography](https://www.aumasson.jp/murphy.html) inspires my research: “cryptography turns a security problem into a key management problem.”
-Before cryptography, the challenge was _“How do we keep data secret?”_ Today, cryptography provides the maths to guarantee confidentiality, integrity, and authenticity, but only if secret keys are generated, shared, stored, rotated, and revoked correctly.
-My work focuses on how people actually manage cryptographic keys in practice.
+[Murphy’s first Law of Cryptography](https://www.aumasson.jp/murphy.html) says: ‘cryptography turns a security problem into a key management problem.’
+Before cryptography, the challenge was _“How do we keep data secret?”_ Today, cryptography provides the maths that guarantees security, but only if secret keys are managed correctly.
+As a doctoral student in the [USER Lab](https://userlab.utk.edu/) at the University of Tennessee, advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti), my work explores how people actually handle cryptographic keys in practice.

 News